retkowsky/visual-search-azureAI/README.md

 ## Visual search with vector embeddings
 **Vector embeddings** are a way of representing content such as text or images as vectors of real numbers in a high-dimensional space.
 These embeddings are often learned from large amounts of textual and visual data using machine learning algorithms like neural networks.
 Each dimension of the vector corresponds to a different feature or attribute of the content, such as its semantic meaning, syntactic role, or context in which it commonly appears.
 By representing content as vectors, we can perform mathematical operations on them to compare their similarity or use them as inputs to machine learning models.

+**Azure Cognitive Search** today doesn't provide a way to vectorize documents and queries, leaving it up to you to pick the best embedding model for your data.
+In this example we will use **Azure Computer Vision** to generate the embeddings.

 ## Notebooks

 - Introduction to vectors embeddings with Azure Computer Vision 4:<br>